Motivic height zeta functions: Further preliminaries

 The paper~\cite{cluckers-loeser:2008} introduces a general definition of constructible motivic functions on arc spaces.
-In this paper, we shall only consider the following more restrictive class: We define a motivic residual function~$h$ on~$\mathscr L(\mathscr X)$ to be an element of the inductive limit of all relative Grothendieck groups $\Mot_{\mathscr X(m)}$.
-Recall that $\Mot_{\mathscr X(m)}$ is a localization of the Grothendieck ring $\GVar_{\mathscr X(m)}$; a motivic residual function comes from to the latter ring if it is given by a variety $H\ra \mathscr X(m)$; in addition to the cut-and-paste relations at the heart of the definition of the Grothendieck groups, we identify the diagrams $H\ra \mathscr X(m)$ and $H\times_{\mathscr X(m)}\mathscr X(m+1)\ra\mathscr X(m+1)$.
+In this paper, we shall \tcb{mostly} consider the following more restrictive class: We define a motivic residual function~$h$ on~$\mathscr L(\mathscr X)$ to be an element of the inductive limit of all relative Grothendieck groups $\Mot_{\mathscr X(m)}$.
+Recall that $\Mot_{\mathscr X(m)}$ is a localization of the Grothendieck ring $\GVar_{\mathscr X(m)}$; in particular, a motivic residual function comes from the latter ring if it is given by a formal linear combination of varieties $H\ra \mathscr X(m)$; in addition to the cut-and-paste relations at the heart of the definition of the Grothendieck groups, we identify the diagrams $H\ra \mathscr X(m)$ and $H\times_{\mathscr X(m)}\mathscr X(m+1)\ra\mathscr X(m+1)$.
 The fiber product structure of varieties gives rise to a ring structure on the set of motivic residual functions on~$\mathscr L(\mathscr X)$.

-An example of such a motivic residual function is the characteristic function of a constructible subset~$W$ of~$\mathscr L(X)$: such a $W$ is of the form $p_m^{-1}(W_m)$ for a constructible subset~$W_m$ of~$\mathscr L_m(\mathscr X)$ and $\mathbf 1_W$ is given by the obvious diagram $W_m\ra \mathscr X(m)$.
+An example of such a motivic residual function is the characteristic function of a constructible subset~$W$ of~$\mathscr L(\mathscr X)$: such a $W$ is of the form $p_m^{-1}(W_m)$ for a constructible subset~$W_m$ of~$\mathscr L_m(\mathscr X)$ and $\mathbf 1_W$ is given by the obvious diagram $W_m\ra \mathscr X(m)$.
 Let $A$ be an algebraic variety over~$k$, and let $a$ be its class in~$\Mot_k$; then the motivic residual function~$a\mathbf 1_W$ is the diagram $A\times W_m\ra \mathscr X(m)$, the map being the second projection composed by the inclusion of~$W_m$ into~$\mathscr X(m)$.
 Motivic residual functions on~$\mathscr L(\Aff^n)$ are examples of Schwartz-Bruhat motivic functions in~$K^n$ with support in~$R^n$ (see \S\ref{ss-sbfunctions-general}).